Morocco women's national football team

-The Morocco women's national football team (منتخب المغرب لكرة القدم للسيدات) represents Morocco in international women's football and is managed by the Royal Moroccan Football Federation.
-The team played its first international match in 1998, as part of the third Women's Africa Cup of Nations.
+The Morocco women's national football team (منتخب المغرب لكرة القدم للسيدات, équipe du Maroc féminine de football) represents Morocco in international women's football and is managed by the Royal Moroccan Football Federation.

-They have participated in the FIFA Women's World Cup once, in 2023.
-They made history in the same tournament, qualifying to the knock-out stages after placing second in the group stages before they fell short in the Round of 16 to France.
+The team played its first international match in 1998 during the inaugural Women's Africa Cup of Nations.
+They later achieved runners-up finishes in the 2022 and 2024 editions of the tournament.
+They made their debut at the FIFA Women's World Cup in 2023, where they advanced to the knock-out stage after finishing second in their group, before being eliminated in the Round of 16 by France.

-The traditional rivals of Morocco are mainly Spain, Algeria, Tunisia and Egypt.

 History

-The Journey of Morocco’s Women’s National Football Team
+The Journey of Morocco's Women's National Football Team

 On 26 April 2006, Morocco made their first ever final in the 2006 Arab Women's Championship, defeating Egypt 4–2 in the semi-final.
 They lost the final 1–0 against Algeria.

-Milestones in Moroccan Women’s Football
+Milestones in Moroccan Women's Football

 On 22 February 2020, Morocco lionesses managed to win the 2020 UNAF Women's Cup after defeating Algeria 2–0 to top the final standings.

 After hiatus and lack of achievement, the Women's AFCON was expanded to 12 teams, starting from 2020, but due to COVID-19 pandemic, the first edition was held in Morocco 2022 instead.
 Using this home advantage, Morocco restarted its women's football structure, rebuilt its women's team that has long been neglected.
 With greater interest, Morocco was able to create history by reaching the semi-finals in their home soil.
 With this achievement, Morocco made a history as the first Arab country to qualify for the FIFA Women's World Cup, debuting in 2023.
 Morocco went on to make another historic chapter as the first North African and Arab country to participate in the final of a continental tournament by beating African powerhouse and three-times defending champions Nigeria on penalties.
 However, Morocco could not finish its dream in the final after losing to an experienced South African side, whose two goals crushed the Moroccan dream to win the title.